The canonical ring of a stacky curve: Spin canonical rings

 \chapter{Spin canonical rings}

-In this section, we consider an extension of our results to half-canonical divisors, corresponding to modular forms of odd weight.
+In this chapter, we consider an extension of our results to half-canonical divisors, corresponding to modular forms of odd weight.
 For background on half-canonical divisors on curves, see Mumford \cite{mumford1971theta} and Harris \cite{Harris:theta} and the references therein.
+For a similar result for Drinfeld modular forms, see \cite{cornelissen:drinfeldWeightOne}.